stevenlin0/CSC325_Firebase_App/README.md

-Please download the zipped file and give the root in InTelliJIDEA IDE Run App.main
+Run App.main
-Sign in with existing user registered called test@gmail.com with password testing Click on Reload student and iot will pull the data
+Sign in with existing user registered called "test@gmail.com" with password "testing" You can also register a new user
-You can also register a new user
+Click on Reload student and it will pull the data